mongoq/wt/README.md

 **wt shutdown -h now**

-Before you can do that you have to setup your server to password-less SSH-Login.
+Before you can do that you have to setup your server to passwordless SSH-login.

 TODO: Write short summary on https://linuxize.com/post/how-to-setup-passwordless-ssh-login/